A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Introduction

-where the upper-level (UL) objective \( f(x,y) \) is \( L^f \)-smooth and potentially nonconvex, while the lower-level (LL) objective \( g(x,y) \) is \( L^g_1 \)-smooth, and strongly convex in $y$, and \( \nabla g \) is \( L^g_2 \)-smooth.
+where $H(x)$ denotes the total objective function, also referred to as the value function \citep{dagreou2022framework,dagreou2023lower,chen2024optimal}.
+The upper-level (UL) objective \( f(x,y) \) is \( L^f \)-smooth and possibly nonconvex.
+The lower-level (LL) objective \( g(x,y) \) is \( L^g_1 \)-smooth and strongly convex in $y$, and its gradient \( \nabla g \) is \( L^g_2 \)-smooth.
 As is the case in many applications of interest in machine learning \citep{shalev2014understanding}, the UL and LL objective functions take the finite-sum form

 A widely used and effective strategy for solving the BLO problem in \eqref{UL} involves using implicit differentiation \citep{pedregosa2016hyperparameter, liao2018reviving, lorraine2020optimizing, li2022fully}, which leads to the following expression for $\nabla H(x)$ (known as the hypergradient)